Useful links for this page - A Guide

 Q: What will my creditors think?

-A: They will be concerned naturally, they will need to be kept informed and the partnership must inform them that an administrator has been appointed on all correspondence.
+A: Well, of course, they will be concerned.
+They will need to be kept informed and the partnership must inform them that an administrator has been appointed on all correspondence.
 They will not (probably) provide credit but they may continue to trade on a pro-form basis.
 If the partnership proposes a PVA or simultaneous IVAs they will have a vote to support or reject the deal.

 Q: Do we stay in control after the Administration starts?

 A: No, the administrator runs the partnership and will determine the outcome.
 Obviously he /she will want to use all available support where appropriate.

 A: They will be keen to know what the intended outcome of the administration process is.
 If it is a voluntary arrangement then they will have a vote at a creditors meeting to support or reject the administrators voluntary arrangement proposals.
 But they will seek to scrutinise the deal and the actions of the partnership prior to the insolvency.
 They will be concerned to ensure that future taxes are paid on time and within the scheme rules.

 A: The landlord cannot take any action (unless the court allows) once the administration order is granted.